marcoacierno/SnippetIDE/SnippetIDE-API/README.md

 }
 ```

 - **name**: Is the name of the plugin.
-Plugin names are unique so if two plugins have different names, only one will be
+Plugin names are unique so if two plugins have the same name, only one will be
 loaded.
 - **description**: Description of the plugin
 - **version**: The version of the plugin